 It allows these assets to blend into their surroundings, making it difficult for enemy satellites, drones, and reconnaissance aircraft to identify them as real targets.

-Leveraging advanced algorithms, the tech can provide up to five multi-spectral stickers in military color shades that mimic common operational terrains like sand and grass.
+By leveraging advanced algorithms, the technology can apply up to five multi-spectral stickers in military color shades that mimic common operational terrains like sand and grass.

 Recent Testing